eaingaran/clarity/backend/README.md

 ## Features

-- **Summarization:**  Generates short and long summaries of content from a given URL and text.
+- **Summarization:**  Generates short and long summaries of content from a given URL.
 - **Language Model Integration:**  Connects to a language model API (e.g., llama3.2) for summarization.

 ## Setup